Observers see rays of hope for 2021 in Canada's gloomy oil and gas sector

 Despite the better times, most oil and gas producers remain cautious about opening their wallets, said ATB Financial analyst Patrick O’Rourke.

-“Capital spending… is expected to remain relatively flat in 2021, while consensus estimates show marginal production growth for the sector,” he said in a recent note to investors.
+“Capital spending… is expected to remain relatively flat in 2021, while consensus estimates show marginal production growth for the sector,” he said in a recent note to investors.29dk2902l

-This report by The Canadian Press was first published Dec.
-20, 2020.